cncf/kubernetes-community-days/README.md

 ### Terms

 * No other Kubernetes Community Day event in same major city (check with past organizers)
-* Each KCD in the same country as another KCD must have their event at least 2 months apart from the pre-planned KCDs.
-Look at the [Linux Foundation events calendar](https://events.linuxfoundation.org/about/community/) to assure your KCD will not compete with any other event, including events hosted by CNCF and the Linux Foundation.
+* Each KCD must consider having their event at least 2 months apart from other pre-planned KCDs within a 2-hour flight away either in the same country or continent.
+Other events that should be considered for this are small 1-2 day summits hosted by the CNCF or Linux Foundation.
+Have a look at the [events calendar](https://www.cncf.io/events/) to assure your KCD will not compete with another event.
+Insight into KCDs not yet LIVE but in the planning phases will live in the [KCD GitHub issues](https://github.com/cncf/kubernetes-community-days/issues).
 * Minimum of 3 organizers from 3 different organizations
 * Every organizer has an account on [Cloud Native Community Groups](https://community.cncf.io/)
 * Each organizer lives in or just outside of the KCD location